montag/vue-audioworklet-demo/README.md

 }
 ~~~~

-The GainWorklet is a simple worklet that adjusts the gain of two input channels via two k-rate AudioParams.
+The GainWorklet processor is a simple worklet that adjusts the gain of two input channels via two k-rate AudioParams.

 GainWorklet.js
 ~~~~